linode/docs/docs/products/compute/compute-instances/guides/install-nvidia-cuda/index.md

 1. You should now be ready to run your CUDA-optimized workloads.
 You can optionally download NVIDIA's [CUDA code samples](https://github.com/nvidia/cuda-samples) and review CUDA's [Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) to learn more about developing software to take advantage of a GPU instance.

-**Optional**: After you have completed the installation, you can [capture a custom image of the Linode](/docs/products/tools/images/guides/capture-an-image/) and use it the next time you need to deploy a GPU instance.
+**Optional**: After you have completed the installation, you can [capture a custom image of the Compute Instance](/docs/products/tools/images/guides/capture-an-image/) and use it the next time you need to deploy a GPU instance.